 Students are expected to have completed coursework in the functional areas covered in their MBA program's core curriculum (e.g., marketing, finance, operations, strategy), and to draw upon their professional and personal background outside of Australia in contributing to classroom discussion.
-Attire is casual for in-class sessions, smart casual for the corporate site visit, and summer comfortable for the MCG stadium site visit and optional excursions.
+Attire is casual for in-class sessions, smart casual for site visits, and summer comfortable for optional excursions and activities.